0xQuasark/can-of-books-backend/README.md

+# Can of Books Backend

+In collaboration:
+- Paul Brown
+- Nika Skeba

 # Start your own "Can of Books" App

 This repository has starter code to begin work on creating your own online bookshelf.